-- Is to promote the spiritual, moral, social, cultural and intellectual development of pupils by encouraging them to explore those aspects of human experience which raise fundamental questions about beliefs and values.
+- To promote the spiritual, moral, social, cultural and intellectual development of students by encouraging them to explore those aspects of human experience which raise fundamental questions about beliefs and values.

 - To encourage students to develop positive attitudes towards followers of other faiths and to understand that people express beliefs and ideas in a variety of ways.
 Religious concepts are related to the students' own personal and everyday experiences.
 The content builds on and develops what students learn in Years 7-9.

-- Students will build up knowledge of how different religions form their beliefs and attitudes and they will develop skills in effective group work, debating, discussion.
+- Students will build up knowledge of how different religions form their beliefs and attitudes and they will develop skills in effective group work, debating and discussion.

-- Students will begin to follow the AQA RS Syllabus and focus on an in-depth knowledge of two religions.
+- Students will begin to follow the AQA Religious Studies Syllabus and focus on an in-depth knowledge of two religions.

 - In addition students will study a range of topics from: Crime and Punishment, Religion and Life, Peace and Conflict, Relationships and Families, and Human Rights and Social Justice.

 - The study of philosophy and ethics prepares you for life and the many issues people face.
 It prepares you for jobs where you will work with a diversity of people.
 The study of ethics and religion shows that you have awareness of current issues and of different religions and cultures.

 - The GCSE qualification in Religious Studies achieved through this course can support further study in a wide range of subjects, at both A level and degree level, including Geography, History, English, Sociology, Law, Philosophy and Ethics, Psychology and Religious Studies and Theology.